-The study area was species-rich, with 31 species encountered during the three surveys from 14 genera, and 25 known (and several unknown) species from the 2024 survey spanning 15 genera (Centrophorus, Deania, Etmopterus, Scymnodon, Centroscymnus, Centroselachus, Zameus, Somniosus, Dalatias, Mitsukurina, Apristurus, Bythaelurus, Pseudotriakis, Chimaera, and Plesiobatis).
-Biological data were collected to compile an overview of the region's shark fauna.
-Although life history traits are among the most important parameters with which to evaluate species productivity (Simpfendorfer et al., 2011; White and Last, 2012), such data are largely absent for deep-sea sharks in the SWIO.
-During this study, a census of life history data was collected from the chondrichthyan bycatch to provide an overview of chondrichthyans in this understudied region.
-The surveys spanned 46 sites and over 750 hauls and provides a rudimentary catalogue of species and a baseline of population and life history information.
+The study area was speciose, with 31 species encountered during the three surveys from 14 genera, and 25 known species (and several unknown) species from the 2024 survey spanning 15 genera

+(Centrophorus, Deania, Etmopterus, Scymnodon, Centroscymnus, Centroselachus, Zameus, Somniosus, Dalatias, Mitsukurina, Apristurus, Bythaelurus, Pseudotriakis, Chimaera, and Plesiobatis).
+Biological data was collected to compile an overview of the region's shark fauna.
+Although life history traits are among the most important parameters with which to evaluate species productivity (Simpfendorfer et al., 2011; White and Last 2012), such data are largely absent for deep-sea sharks in the SWIO.
+During this study, a census of life history data was collected from chondrichthyan bycatch to provide an overview of chondrichthyans in this understudied region.
+The surveys spanned 46 sites and over 750 hauls to provide a rudimentary catalogue of species and baseline of population and life history information.
 More comprehensive studies are required to better understand the status of SWIO deep-sea sharks and improve the information available to policymakers.
-New species and first accounts taken during these surveys emphasize how much is yet to be discovered about chondrichthyans in the deep ocean and highlight the complex variation in life histories among these deep-sea chondrichthyan species.
-Ensuring the sustainable harvest of Indian Ocean living resources requires policymakers to have the information they need to make informed decisions.
+New species and first accounts taken during these surveys emphasize how much we have yet to discover about chondrichthyans in the deep ocean and highlight the complex variation in life histories among deepsea chondrichthyan species.
+Ensuring the sustainable harvest of Indian Ocean living resources requires policy makers to have the information they need to make informed decisions.
 The results of this study and future work based on these surveys will contribute to the growing knowledge base essential to developing sustainable, ecosystem-based management.

-9. Next steps and Potential future projects
+7. Next steps and Potential future projects

-Future projects that the SIOFA Scientific Committee might wish to include in its future Workplan are:
+Future projects that the SIOFA Scientific Committee might wish to consider for inclusion in its Workplan going forward: